AdrianaV1999/auction-dapp/README.md

    #### `npm start`

+This app is configured to run on the **Sepolia** test network.
+Make sure to switch MetaMask to the correct network.

 ---

 This project shows applied work with Web3 integration, smart contract deployment and building a decentralized app using frontend technologies.